Frequently Asked Questions About Fact-Finding Interviews, Adjudication and Eligibility Issues

 - I heard that if you quit you can't collect, but if you're fired you can.
 Is that right?

 - While it is "generally" true that if you quit your last job, you're the cause of your unemployment and you may not be eligible, there are many exceptions which would allow benefits.
 For example, if you quit rather than relocate out of the labor market with the employer, or you develop a disability which the employer cannot accommodate, or you quit because your payroll checks are bouncing, you may be eligible.
 But remember that since you caused the separation the burden will be on you to establish that your reason for quitting meets the criteria to allow benefits.
 While it is "often" true that you are eligible if the employer fires you, we must investigate the separation.
-Since the employer caused the separation the burden will be on them to establish to our satisfaction that you were fired for misconduct.
+Since the employer caused the separation the burden will be on them to establish to our satisfaction that you were fired for misconduct or substantial fault.
 If we conclude so, you will be disqualified.
 Misconduct may include chronic tardiness, theft, falsification of employer documents, insubordination or various other actions.
+Substantial fault may include other violations of your employer’s requirements that do not rise to the level of misconduct.

 - I had to quit my last job - am I eligible for unemployment?